prawnsup/Impy/README.md

 # Installation

 Only works for UNIX distributions so far.
-Install using curl or wget.
+Install using curl or wget.Python must be installed.

 Navigate to directory you wish to download to.
 ```